lukas346/django_firefly_tasks/docs_source/README.md

 Set in your `settings.py` `CONSUMER_NAP_TIME` lower value (default `0.001` aka 1000 tasks per second).
 You can also try to scale it horizontally by defining multiple queues and running multiple consumers for each one.
 ### Can I run multiple consumers for the same queue?
 Yes, but it is not recommended.
 Consumers could lock each other.
+### I changed the location or name of a decorated function, and now the consumer can't process old tasks.
+What should I do?
+When task metadata is created, it stores the function's location in dot notation (e.g., app.views.foo).
+If you move or rename the function, this path changes, and the consumer can no longer locate it.

+The best solution for now is to manually update the `TaskModel.func_name` field in the database to reflect the new function path - for example, change it from `app.views.foo` to `app.tasks.foo`.
+### Can I specify the date and time of task execution?
+This feature is coming soon.

 ## Support